OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 ---
 As part of our ongoing set of [performance metrics for our website ](https://digital.oxford.gov.uk/performance/webtraffic.html)we keep a close eye on satisfaction, using [GovMetric](https://www.govmetric.com/how-it-works.html) as our main page-level feedback tool.

-Our Contact Us page has had a chequered past and has received a good deal of attention, but we're not yet at the end of this journey.
+Our Contact Us page has had a chequered past and has received a good deal of attention, but we're not yet at the end of the journey.

 ## Where we started